avishka-nable/Dbt-Airflow-Demo/readme.md

 -**docker-compose.yml**: Defines the services and their configurations for Docker Compose.
 -**dags**: Contains Airflow related files, including DAGs that define the workflows.
 -**dbt_project**: Contains dbt models that define the transformations to be applied on Snowflake data.

+## Configuration
+1. Open the dbt_project.yml file and update the necessary configurations, such as **target database**, **credentials**, and other project-specific settings.
+2. Configure your database connection by creating a **profiles.yml** file in the ~/.dbt directory.
+Refer to the [dbt Profiles Documentation](https://docs.getdbt.com/reference/warehouse-profiles) for more details.

+## Workflow

+1. Create the necessary tables and data structures in Snowflake using the provided SQL scripts in the snowflake directory.
+2. Define your dbt models in the dbt directory.
+These models will define the transformations to be applied on the data in Snowflake.
+3. Create DAGs in the airflow/dags directory to orchestrate the execution of dbt tasks.
+The provided dbt_dag.py file serves as a starting point.
+4. Start the Airflow scheduler and web server using Docker Compose.
+Visit http://localhost:8080 in your web browser to access the Airflow UI.
+5. Enable and trigger the desired DAG(s) in the Airflow UI to initiate the dbt transformation process.